pauldzy/NHDPlus_Navigation_PG/doc/source_datasets.md

 See [NHDPlus User Guide](https://s3.amazonaws.com/nhdplus/NHDPlusV21/Documentation/NHDPlusV2_User_Guide.pdf) page 160.

 The NHDFCode table is used in Classic and WATERS v3.0 navigation to return the textual description of NHD FCodes in the results payload.
-As NLDI navigation provides limited attribute information in its results payload, this information is not required.
+As NLDI navigation provides limited attribute information in its results payload, this information is not required by NLDI logic.